ShafSpecs/remix-cms/posts/remix-and-seo.md

 ## <u>How:</u>

-Remix makes use of a special tag `<Meta />` that is stored in the root of your project (if you want SEO available, that is) and it is used *once*.
+Remix makes use of a special, refined tag `<Meta />` that is stored in the root of your project (if you want SEO available, that is) and it is used *once*.
 ```js
 import { Meta, Outlet } from "remix";